Social Comparison without Explicit Inference of Others' Reward Values: A Constructive Approach Using a Probabilistic Generative Model: Materials and Methods

 We aimed to determine whether monkeys infer their partner's subjective reward values or respond solely to objective rewards.
 To investigate this, we developed and compared three probabilistic generative models with varying capacities for processing social information: I) Internal Prediction Model (IPM), which attempts to infer the partner's subjective valuations; II) No Comparison Model (NCM), which processes only self-information; and III) External Comparison Model (ECM), which directly incorporates observed rewards received by the partner.
 We evaluated the extent to which each model captured subjective-value representations across the six experimental conditions.

-To implement these models, we utilized mMLDA~\cite{Attamimi2014-yw}, which enabled the modeling of subjective reward values as latent variables while simultaneously processing multimodal inputs, including behavioral and reward data from both the self monkey and the partner monkey, as well as stimulus images.
-The mMLDA is a hierarchical composition of MLDA~\cite{Nakamura2009-dv}, whose technical details are provided in Appendix \ref{app:mlda}.
+To implement these models, we used mMLDA~\cite{Attamimi2014-yw}, which enabled modeling of subjective reward values as latent variables while simultaneously processing multimodal inputs, including behavioral and reward data from both the self and partner monkeys, as well as stimulus images.
+The mMLDA is a hierarchical composition of MLDA~\cite{Nakamura2009-dv}, with its technical details provided in Appendix~\ref{app:mlda}.
 All models were implemented using the SERKET framework~\cite{Nakamura2018-rg}.
 The SERKET framework connects programmatically independent modules to construct cognitive models.
 By employing a message passing approach, SERKET integrates multiple LDA and MLDA inferences to achieve mMLDA-based inference.